 ^{}Students enrolled in BIB 112 will be charged a fee for the Logos Bible Software [Bronze Edition].
 The software is also required in BIB 220 and used in other Bible courses.
-MCC students qualify for the educational discount.
+MCC students receive the educational pricing.

 Certificate of Biblical Leadership